 Methodology

-Prior to sample collection, permission was secured from the respective local barangay authorities.
+Before sample collection, permission was secured from the respective local barangay authorities.
 Plant samples were then collected from selected municipalities in Northern Samar and verified by a plant taxonomy expert for accurate identification.

 Figure 1.
 Map of the Province of Northern Samar, Philippines (GADM, 2018)